Biden makes all adults eligible for a vaccine on April 19

 On Tuesday, Dr. Anthony Fauci, the nation's top infectious disease expert, warned that the country is in a “critical time” because “we could just as easily swing up into a surge."

-“That would be a setback for public health, but that would be a psychological setback, too,” he said during an interview with The Associated Press.
+“That would be a setback for public health, but that would be a psychological setback, too,” he said during an interview with the National Press Club.
 He noted that Americans are experiencing “COVID-19 fatigue” after more than a year of lockdowns and restrictions to public life aimed at slowing the spread of the virus.

 Biden and many of his advisers have warned against reopening the economy too quickly and easing mask mandates, at the risk of driving a fresh surge in virus cases.